DAILY LIFE IN 18TH CENTURY COLONIAL AMERICA

 By Tim Lambert

 At first life was hard and rough in the North American colonies.
 However by the early 18th century people in the American colonies lived in houses as comfortable as those in Europe.
 Wealthy people had finely carved furniture, wallpaper, china, silver and crystal and chairs were common.
+In 1742 Benjamin Franklin invented a kind of metal stove.

 Of course, for the poor things were different.
 Their houses were often small and crowded and their furniture was basic.
 They could not afford luxuries like silver but some ordinary people had pewter, which was sometimes called poor man's silver.